Falo04/Falo04/README.md

 ###

-<p align="left">I'm Felix, a passionate Full Stack Developer from Germany 🇩🇪, currently diving deeper into the world of Cybersecurity as a student at **Technische Hochschule Ingolstadt (THI)**.</p>
+I'm Felix, a passionate Full Stack Developer from Germany 🇩🇪, currently diving deeper into the world of Cybersecurity as a student at **Technische Hochschule Ingolstadt** (THI).

 ###